danuxguin/web4blog/README.md

-#web4beego
+#web4blog
-#This is My web for blogs.
+#This is My web for blog.